chris-demello/chris-demello.github.io/README.md

 ## Enhancement Two: Algorithms and Data Structures

-The artifact selected for the algorithms and data structures enhancement is the same Weight Tracker mobile application that was developed in CS 360: Mobile Architecture and Programming in December 2024.
-This application allows users to log in and record daily weight entries, which are stored locally using a SQLite database through Room.
-While the original implementation contained a basic data storage and retrieval method, the artifact was expanded to include an improved search method.
+The artifact selected for the algorithms and data structures enhancement is the same Weight Tracker mobile application that was developed in CS 360: Mobile Architecture and Programming.
+The original implementation contained a basic data storage and retrieval method, the artifact was expanded to include an improved search method.
 This enhancement implements a more efficient, scalable data structure for searching by weight and date.

 The artifact was selected because it demonstrates how algorithm and data structure choices affect an application's performance.
 In the original implementation, the search iterated through the list because weight entries were stored there.
 If a linear search had been used to find a weight by date, it would have to check every weight, or it would never find a match.
 Thus, resulting in a linear time complexity of O(n).
 However, for performance, a HashMap lookup mechanism was implemented (in the HashMapWeightLookup class).
 In this design, the date string was used as the key, and the corresponding WeightEntry object was stored as the value.
 This means the lookup can jump directly to the entry without having to examine every value.
 Thus, resulting in O(1) constant time, which is significantly faster than a linear search.
 Even though HashMap will use more memory, this algorithm's efficiency outweighs the cost of that memory usage.